LoganConnor44/anki-templates/readme.md

         * Normally, this script tag would be shorter, but Anki's Web Viewer doesn't handle scripts like other Web Viewers / browsers.
 2. Copy the `style` tag below and paste it into your template OR paste it the styling section of your Anki Card.
     * `<style> /*desktop anki*/body {margin: 0;}/*ankidroid*/#content {margin: 0;}</style>`
 3. Copy the below `material-beautify-chinese-study` tag and paste it into your Anki card.
 Be sure to input your own Anki Field names and take note of the card type that you are creating.
+Please remember to visit the api documentation [here](./src/components/material-beautify-chinese-study/readme.md) to better understand this element.
     ```html
     <material-beautify-chinese-study simplified='{{text:Simplified}}'
         traditional='{{text:Traditional}}'